rsksmart/devportal-1.0/content/rsk-devportal/tools/explorer/blockscout.md

 ## Rootstock On Blockscout

-Blockscout is a robust open-source tool for exploring transactions on any EVM blockchain, including Rootstock, the leading Bitcoin sidechain1.
+Blockscout is a robust open-source tool for exploring transactions on any EVM blockchain, including Rootstock, the leading Bitcoin sidechain.
 With Blockscout, you can access in-depth information, verify and interact with smart contracts, create and manage your account, view advanced statistics, and more.

 <div align="center"><img width="100%" src="/assets/img/developer/explorer/blockscout-1.png" alt="Roostock blockscout page"/></div>